 SEE: Lunch and learn: BYOD rules and responsibilities (Tech Pro Research)

 The Apple Watch Series 3 introduces significant new features that improve functionality.
 The biggest change, bordering on revolutionary, is the addition of cellular connectivity.
 Apple Watch users are no longer tethered to their iPhone; instead, they can remain connected, make and receive calls, stream music, send and receive texts, and more without having their iPhone nearby.
+(Note on Sept.
+23, 2018: Check out our Apple Watch Series 4 cheat sheet.)

 New Watch Series 3 models pack a faster dual-core processor and barometric altimeter.
 Series 3 devices also offer new styles and bands, which help owners demonstrate individuality by mating a variety of different band options (types and colors) with Apple's many Watch case styles.